Continue reading on DataGuidance with:

 5.1.
 Consent

-Consent is addressed and used as a legal basis under this law.
-It is defined as any express, unequivocal, free, specific, and informed expression of will by which the data subject or their legal, judicial or contractual representative, agrees to their personal data being processed.
+Consent is defined as any express, unequivocal, free, specific, and informed expression of will by which the data subject or their legal, judicial or contractual representative, agrees to their personal data being processed (Article 3(3) of the Law).

 5.2.
 Contract with the data subject